 Station – Column header for the identifier of the station represented by a line in the table.

-Claims Assigned – Column header for the count of claims assigned to the station

 Claims Awaiting – Column header for the count of claims in the established status and assigned to the station.

 Claims in Process – Column header for the count of claims in the in-process status and assigned to the station.